 The guts of the pen are fairly similar to the Pilot Vanishing point, if you’re familiar with that pen.
 There is a whole nib unit inside the pen with a Z26 converter.
 You remove the back of the pen to access this.

 As is often the case with special order pens, I’ve become infatuated with it.
-If you remember a while ago, we special ordered a Sailor pen that Rachel and I both enjoyed so much we decided to start carrying it after this blog post.
 Well, that’s what’s happened here too!
 Except this time, it’s not just Rachel and me that love it, it’s Drew and Ben, our shop guys that have gone gaga over this pen!
 So we’re going to carry them, here.

 What do you think of the Dialog 3?